 Chef Thierry Marx’s boulangerie in Le Beau Passage has a heavenly array of pâtisseries and bread, all of which are delicious.
 Well, at least the ones that I have tried.
 Keep your eye on the croissant.
 Another winner for its lightness, buttery flavour and flakiness.
 YUM.
 It’s hard to stop at one.

-e du Bac.
-Enjoy your best croissant at a table in Le Beau Passage courtyard and then stroll rue du Bac!
+You’re right by rue du Bac.
+Enjoy your best Paris croissant at a table in Le Beau Passage courtyard and then stroll rue du Bac!

 6. Best Paris Croissant: Mamiche